-- extracting the spectral properties of the disordered kernel - computing the generalization error in various regimes
+- extract the spectral properties of the disordered kernel - compute the generalization error in various regimes, namely under and over-parameterized ones.

 Based on these "exact" model settings where the average over disorder can be done precisely, we would like to analyze the typical behavior of learning curves obtained with real data sets by looking in particular at the spectra of the associated disordered kernels.